The devil's in the details of the deep blue sea

 ‘From an ocean perspective, Portsmouth’s a sleeping giant.
 The place has an incredible maritime and ocean heritage, so it’s a great place to work on ocean issues.
 And the University is progressive.
 If somebody has ideas, drive and passion, there aren’t many barriers to making a difference.’

 Making a difference is firmly on Steve’s agenda.
-He wants to build on existing successes in ocean research by encouraging inter-disciplinary, cross-Faculty working.
+He wants to build on existing successes in ocean research by encouraging inter-disciplinary, cross-faculty working.
 He’s also keen to strengthen emerging potential areas of excellence, which include growing agendas around sustainable food, and sustainable fashion, and sustainable communities.
-Steve will work closely with Stephanie Lasalle, Research Development Officer, to drive this agenda forward.

 Plastics will be a major focus, as part of Revolution Plastics.
 Not just in terms of our ground-breaking work to engineer a plastic-eating enzyme and drive a recycling revolution in single-use plastic, but also looking at maximising recycling rates and living within a circular economy.
 There’s a host of burning questions to tackle, including: